hiDaDeng/hidadeng/README.md

 ### I'm DaDeng, a PhD candidate from Harbin Institute of Technology, China.

 - I'm major in management science.

 - I'm famililar with Python programming

 - I'm interesting in text analysis(unstructual data) now.
-- I'm looking forward to collaborate with other content creator

 <br>